lucaskerim123/Orbit-File-System/GETTING_STARTED.md

-If you want Claude/ChatGPT to connect via Cloudflare Access OAuth (instead of the simpler bearer-key fallback), also fill in `CF_AUTHORIZE_URL`, `CF_TOKEN_URL`, `CF_CLIENT_ID`, `CF_CLIENT_SECRET` from your Cloudflare Access application.
+If you want Claude/ChatGPT to connect via Cloudflare Access OAuth (instead of the simpler bearer-key fallback), also fill in `CF_AUTHORIZE_URL`, `CF_TOKEN_URL`, `CF_CLIENT_ID`, `CF_CLIENT_SECRET` from your Cloudflare Access application - see step 8 below for exactly how to get those.
 If you don't know what that means yet, skip it - the bearer key works fine on its own.

 ## 4. Create your first panel login